hytechclub/cs-101/MethodParameters/CalculatorFollowAlong.md

 ```

 ### Calling the Method
-1. In the `Main` method, after retrieving the input from the user, use an `if` to check if the user would like to add numbers
+1. In the body of the `Main` method, after retrieving the input from the user, use an `if` to check if the user would like to add numbers
 1. If the user would like to add numbers, call the `AddNumbers` method and store the result in a new variable
     - The parameters for the `AddNumbers` call should be the input from the user (`a` and `b`)
 1. Print the sum to the console